michael-codesjs/clockup/TECHNICAL_README.md

 Contains terraform source files where we define our infrastructure.
 Our infrastructure is split into 4 modules, these are the:
 - **api** infrastructure, eg: AppSync GraphQL API.
 - **authentication** infrastructure, eg: Cognito User Pool, Cognito Clients.
-- **io** infrastructure for communication between our microservices, eg: SNS topics, SQS queues and event buses.
+- **io** infrastructure for communication between our microservices, eg: SNS topics, SQS queues and EventBridge event buses.
 - **storage** infrastructure, eg: single DynamoDB table and S3 buckets.

 ### **Scripts**

 Contains scripts for perfoming jobs like:
-- full project **deployment** or **removal** (both infrastructure and services).
+- Deploying and Destroying the project, infrastructure and/or microservices.
+- Generating enviroment variables to be used in tests.
-- geneerating typescript types and graphql queries & mutations from the schema.
+- Generating typescript types and graphql queries & mutations from the schema.

 ### **Services**

-Contains our projects serverless microservices, these include the **user**, ***alarm*** and **photo** service.
+Contains our projects serverless microservices which are their own NodeJS projects with their own dependencies.

 ### **Shared**

 Contains all shared code between microservices.
-Shared code is also categorized by programming language.
+Shared code is grouped by programming language.

 ***